anvis/GenAI/GenAI/Notes/04-Prompt Engineering.md

 Prompt tuning is a technique for optimizing AI model responses by adjusting prompts rather than modifying the model itself.
 Unlike fine-tuning, which updates model weights, prompt tuning refines how prompts interact with the model to improve accuracy and relevance.

+### **How Prompt Tuning Works**

+- Soft Prompt Initialization – Learnable prompts are introduced to guide the model.
+- Forward Pass & Loss Assessment – The model processes input with soft prompts and compares output to expected results.
+- Backpropagation & Refinement – Only the soft prompts are updated, not the entire model, ensuring efficient adaptation.

+### **Types of Prompt Tuning Techniques**

+- Chain-of-Thought Prompting (CoT) – Encourages step-by-step reasoning for complex tasks.
+- Self-Consistency Decoding – Generates multiple responses and selects the most frequent one.
+- Tree-of-Thought Prompting (ToT) – Explores multiple reasoning paths for diverse solutions.

+### **Why Prompt Tuning Matters**

+- Efficiency – Reduces computational cost compared to full model fine-tuning.
+- Adaptability – Allows models to specialize in tasks without retraining.
+- Improved Accuracy – Enhances response quality for specific applications

+---